Allegheny-Computer-Science-203-S2020/cs203-S2020-assessment/assessment.md

   * :smiley: A solution that is rich in coding layout and architectural design
-  * :sunglasses: All expectations have been exceeded with a well thought-out high level software solution with both extremely detailed algorithmic and architectural designs.
+  * :sunglasses: All expectations have been exceeded with a well thought-out high level software solution with both extremely detailed algorithmic and architectural designs
 * Software documentation
-  * :disappointed: No written communication of how the software works.
+  * :disappointed: No written communication of how the software works
   * :confused: Very little or unclear comments in the code
   * :neutral_face: Software documentation has a decent bit of detail of the program
   * :smiley: Detailed documentation within the project with ample details of the program
-  * :sunglasses: Very detailed explanation of how to use the software with reasons of why certain methods used.
+  * :sunglasses: Very detailed explanation of how to use the software with reasons of why certain methods used
 * Programming styles
   * :disappointed: No specific style is expressed
   * :confused: programming style is not clear